 Kale is an excellent source of lutein and zeaxanthin, two phytochemicals that when consumed, make their way to the eye where they protect both the retina and lens from oxidative damage.
 A number of studies linked higher lutein + zeaxanthin intakes with a lower risk of cataract and macular degeneration.
 Scientists speculate that a daily intake of 6 to 15 milligrams of lutein + zeaxanthin is optimal for eye health.
 And guess what?
 One-half cup (125 ml) of cooked kale has 12 milligrams!

-Eating kale regularly can also help keep your mind sharp as you age, thanks to its exceptional vitamin E content.
+Eating kale can also help keep your mind sharp as you age, thanks to its exceptional vitamin E content.
 Vitamin E is thought to protect brain cells from damage caused by free radicals.
 The brain is especially vulnerable to free radical damage because of its high demand for oxygen, its abundance of easily oxidized cell membranes, and its weak antioxidant defenses.

 Nutrient information per ½ cup (125 ml) of cooked kale;

 |Vitamin K||531 mcg|